 Does your ADHD child qualify for an IEP plan or section 504?
 Maybe yes, but the school must agree.
 The law has left a large gray area open for interpretation.
 The Individuals with Disabilities Education Act (IDEA) covers students who qualify for special education.
 Each public school child who receives special education and related services must have an Individualized Education Program (IEP).
 Generally, IDEA plans are more restrictive and more apt to apply to students with Learning Disabilities than those with ADHD.

 Section 504 covers students who don’t meet the criteria for special education but who still require some accommodations in the regular classroom.
 According to attorney Lisa M. LaVardera, Esq., “Section 504 is essentially a civil rights anti-discrimination statute, designed to level the playing field between a person with a disability and his non-disabled peers.”
-Another major difference is that Section 504, as part of the Americans with Disabilities Act is, not funded.
+Another major difference is that Section 504, as part of the Americans with Disabilities Act is, not federally funded.
 (1)

 In either case, eligibility for accommodations and/or modifications is based on an impairment that substantially limits a major life activity.
 These life activities include, among a variety of other things, concentrating, learning, sitting, working, thinking, and interacting/cooperating with others.
 Since many of these are often affected by ADHD, your child may be included.
 A diagnosis alone, however, is not enough.
 AD/HD symptoms must be documented as significantly impacting learning or behavior through a specific evaluation process.
 The school may provide the service at no cost, but it is more likely that you will have to pay for it yourself.
-Plans ar currently underway to curtail Medicaid funding that has help pay for evaluations in the past.
+Plans are currently underway to curtail Medicaid funding that has helped pay for evaluations in the past.

 Your goal is to advocate for the needs of your child – to speak up and to ensure they have the help they need to learn.
 Remember this: Know your child – his strengths as well as weaknesses.
 Build a good relationship with the teacher and other staff members.
 Help them identify possible accommodations and put them into practice.
 Examples of possible accommodations are seating students closer to the teacher, providing note taker, allowing more time on tests, requiring less homework, using daily report cards to monitor behavior or weekly planners to keep school work on schedule.
 A few simple changes may make a huge difference.
 Beyond that, know your rights, bring someone with you to official meetings and document everything!

 Successfully advocating for your child can be a daunting task.
-This is an area where finding local resources, organizations or parents who have already gone through the process and will “teach you the ropes” can be invaluable.
-Find a parent who has “gone before you”, locate a support group or parent advocacy organization and get ready to work.
-Although, you may ultimately decide you need to hire a professional advocate to negotiate for the help your child needs, there are a number of resources available to help you learn to navigate the system.
+This is an area where finding local resources, organizations, or parents who have already gone through the process and will “teach you the ropes” can be invaluable.
+Find a parent who has “gone before you”.
+Locate a support group or parent advocacy organization and get ready to work.
+Although you may ultimately decide you need to hire a professional advocate to negotiate for the help your child needs, there are a number of resources available to help you learn to navigate the system.